Panskura: Urbanisation

 94.08% of the population of Tamluk subdivision live in the rural areas.
 Only 5.92% of the population live in the urban areas, and that is the second-lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district, just above Egra subdivision.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India Panskura had a total population of 57,932 of which 29,740 (51%) were males and 28,192 (49%) were females.
 Population below 6 years was 6,943.
 The total number of literates in Panskura was 43,326 (84.97% of the population over 6 years).

+Languages

 Police station

 Panskura police station has jurisdiction over Panskura (municipality) and Panskura CD Block.
 Panskura police station covers an area of 285 km2 with a population of 350,000.